 Conditions that Hinder Real time Auto Gain Tuning from Functioning When load inertia is smaller or greater than rotor inertia (i.e., 3 times or less or 20 times or more).
 When load inertia changes quickly (less than 10 [s]).
+Load Inertia Load When mechanical stiffness is extremely low.
+When there is play such as backlash.
 When the motor runs at a continuous low speed below 100 [r/min].
-When acceleration/deceleration is gradual, e.g., 2000 [r/min] or less in 1 [s].
-When acceleration/deceleration torque is smaller than unbalanced load/viscous friction torque. • When the time that meets conditions of speed/acceleration is short, e.g., less than 40 [ms].
+Operation • When acceleration/deceleration is gradual, e.g., 2000 [r/min] or less in 1 [s].
+Pattern When acceleration/deceleration torque is smaller than unbalanced load/viscous friction torque.
+When the time that meets conditions of speed/acceleration is short, e.g., less than 40 [ms].